shubhambavishi/Image-high-resolution-SRgan/README.md

   scaling HR images.
 I used down scale = 4.
 So Low resolution image of size 96 we will get.
 Sample code for this.

 File Structure:
+* model : Use this directory for directly run the already saved model, click this link for model : https://github.com/deepak112/Keras-SRGAN/blob/master/model/gen_model3000.h5
 * test_on_hr.py : This will take high resolution image and compare the output with input and real image
 * test_on_lr.py : This will take low resolution image and convert it into high resolution image
 * train.py : This will train the GAN model and the model is saved in model directory